rohit0810/Human-to-Machine-Date-Translation-Using-Attention-Based-Deep-Learning/README.md

+# Human-to-Machine Date Translation Using Attention-Based Deep Learning

+## Overview
+This project implements a Seq2Seq model with attention in PyTorch to convert human-readable dates (e.g., "23 January 01") to machine-readable format (e.g., "2001-01-23").
+The model achieved **96% accuracy** on the validation set.

 ## Key Features
 - **Encoder**: LSTM-based encoder processes input sequences.
 - **Attention**: Helps decoder focus on relevant parts of input.